How To Identify A Manic Bipolar Episode?

 Symptoms of hypomanic episodes

 Hypomanic symptoms—which are associated with bipolar II disorder and cyclothymic disorder—are similar to those of mania, as mentioned above.
 However, hypomania is a less severe form of mania.
 While a hypomanic episode may not cause significant impairment in everyday functioning, it can still seriously impact an individual’s mental health.
-Problems may be particularly pronounced when a hypomanic episode precedes or follows a major depressive episode, which is often the case in bipolar II.
+Problems may be particularly pronounced when a hypomanic episode precedes or follows a major depressive episode, which is often the case in bipolar II disorder.

 Symptoms of depressive episodes

-• Low self-esteem and feelings of worthlessness
+• Low self-esteem and thoughts of worthlessness

 • Lack of energy and feelings of fatigue